natescherer/update-powershell-metadata-action/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 <!--START_SECTION:description-->
-A GitHub Action to update metadata in PowerShell module manifests and ScriptFileInfo in PowerShell scripts.
 <!--END_SECTION:description-->

 This action is designed to let you quickly update the release-related metadata in a manifest or script file as part of a release workflow.